-All hazards should be identified including those relating to the individual activities and any equipment.
+All hazards should be identified, including those relating to the individual activities and any equipment.
 A hazard is something with the potential to cause harm.
 Only note hazards which could result in significant harm.

-The extent of the risk arising from the hazards identified must be evaluated and existing control measures taken into account.
+The extent of the risk arising from the hazards identified must be evaluated, and existing control measures taken into account.
 The risk is the likelihood of the harm arising from the hazard.
 You should list the existing controls and assess whether or not any further controls are required.

-Use the our Risk Assessment Form template to record all significant hazards, the nature and extent of the risks, and the action required to control them.
+Use our Risk Assessment form template to record all significant hazards, the nature and extent of the risks, and the action required to control them.
 Keep this for future reference or use.
 You could also refer to other documents you may have, such as manuals, codes of practice etc. Download our sample risk assessment form: